 SF-97 stands for Standard Form 97, Certificate of Release or Receipt of a Vehicle.
 The US government uses this form when transferring ownership of surplus military vehicles to civilian buyers.
 It is the equivalent of a Manufacturer Statement of Origin for a military vehicle and is the primary document you need to obtain a civilian title.
 Without an SF-97, the path to a civilian title is harder but not impossible.

-Can I register a military vehicle in my home state?
+Can I title a military vehicle in my home state?

 Yes, but requirements vary significantly.
-Some states require a state police inspection before registration.
+Some states require a state police inspection before titling.
 Others require an emissions test.
 Most charge sales tax based on the purchase price or assessed value.
 Montana requires none of these and accepts the SF-97 directly.
-For this reason, most military vehicle collectors register in Montana regardless of where they live.
+For this reason, most military vehicle collectors choose to title through a Montana LLC regardless of where they live.

 What happens if my HMMWV does not have a standard VIN?

 Military vehicles often use NSN (NATO Stock Numbers) instead of civilian VINs.
 Montana can assign a state VIN to vehicles that do not have a standard 17-digit VIN.
-HMMWV Registration handles the VIN assignment process as part of the title application.
-No separate appointment or DMV visit is required.
+HMMWV Registration handles the VIN assignment paperwork as part of the title application filing.
+No separate appointment or in-person visit is required on your part.

-Is there a weight limit for Montana registration?
+Is there a weight limit for Montana filing?

-Montana registers vehicles of all weights including heavy military vehicles such as the M35 Deuce-and-a-Half and larger.
-Commercial weight ratings do not prevent Montana registration, though very heavy vehicles may have different fee structures.
+Montana accepts vehicles of all weights, including heavy military vehicles such as the M35 Deuce-and-a-Half and larger.
+Commercial weight ratings do not prevent Montana filing, though very heavy vehicles may have different fee structures.

 How long does it take to get a civilian title for a military vehicle?